jcblw/blog/README.md

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
+There's nothing special about `src/components/`, but that's where I like to put any Astro/React components.

 The `src/content/` directory contains "collections" of related Markdown and MDX documents.
 Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
 See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.